Empowering Women in Trade Unions

 The project dubbed “Promotion of Equal Opportunities and Gender Equality” in workplaces and in trade unions was initiated by me.
 The aim of the project was to improve the participation and representation of women in trade union organizations; as well as their involvement in the country’s integration process through affirmative actions from the unions; so that they could have better positions in the society; and workplaces as well.

-This was a follow up workshop to see what we had achieved because there was little change, if an, since the commencement of the project a year ago.
-I felt deep inside me as if I had failed because I initially I didn’t put into consideration any follow up or good evaluation measures to see the project to fruition.
+This was a follow up workshop to see what we had achieved.
+This was because there was little change; since the commencement of the project a year ago.
+I felt deep inside me as if I had failed.
+The reason was because I initially I didn’t put into consideration any follow up; or perhaps good evaluation measures to see the project to fruition.
 As a matter of fact, if I was to analyze every fact; only a few women had been appointee into leadership into the various trade unions in the country, a situation; which didn’t make me smile.

 When we arrived at the workshop